coxandrew/rtracker/notes/notes.md

 X * Don't import duplicate JIRA stories
 X * Parse config.yml to get JIRA and Pivotal credentials X * Rename pivotaltracker executable to rtracker

-* Parse XML from file to get list of stories
+X * Parse XML from file to get list of stories
-* Parse JSON for each story
-* Get XML from JIRA
+X * Get XML from JIRA
+X * Use username and password for JIRA from Yaml file X * Try using External Link for JIRA in Pivotal story

+* Add screenshots as notes
+* Add comments
+* Try using mash from hashie for creating a proper Project object
+* Get integration id from the Project
 * Handle unknown users gracefully

-## Later

-* Allow prompt for password for JIRA and Pivotal
+* Make a proper Project object that you can use with `Project.find()`
 * Make https work
+* Look into singleton for Config class

 ## NOTES